SimCoreTechnology/catalog/README.md

 There should be no front end, except for raw JSON responses.

-A DB is not required, as this project should use only Dummy Data.
+A DB is not required.
+However, using sqlite, or static json files to store dummy data may make life easier.
+If you choose to use SQLite please use migrations and seeds appropriately.

 While this will be an API, it does not require authentication for this test.

+Please write unit tests for all end points. (again use dummy data)

 Please create the following: